About the Barrie Home Inspector

 Barrie Home Inspector – Roger Frost

-Roger Frost is currently 68 years of age and a full time Professional Home Inspector in Barrie ON.
-Roger worked for the Fire Department for 30 years as a Platoon Chief and in his last 7 years as Project Review supervisor for construction projects which involved buildings from a cost of hundreds of thousands to over $13 million for large residential or commercial units.
+Roger is currently 68 years of age and a full time Professional Home Inspector for Barrie and local area.
+He was employed by the CFB Borden Fire Department for 30 years as a Firefighter and Platoon Chief and his last 7 years his position was as the Project Review supervisor for construction projects which involved buildings from a cost of hundreds of thousands to over $13 million for large residential or commercial units.

 Home Inspector Qualifications

 Having a professional designation as a Certified Building Code Official and many years of design and construction experience is something clients have come to respect and allowed Roger to build an impressive customer base which is continually growing due to referrals from satisfied customers.